pcapriotti/optparse-applicative/README.md

 optparse-applicative is a haskell library for parsing options on the command line.

-Providing a powerful [applicative] interface to compose command line options and arguments, optparse-applicative provides all that is required for precise and concise CLI specifications for both simple and complex programs.
+optparse-applicative provides a powerful [applicative] interface for composing command line options.

 optparse-applicative takes care of reading and validating the arguments passed to the command line, handling and reporting errors, generating a usage line, a